intuition-dev/intuDocs/docsSrc/src/pug.md

   </div>
 </body>
 ```
 So if you know html, you know Pug!
+If you need more of an intro to Pug [Pug (aka Jade) on Youtube](http://youtube.com/watch?v=wzAWI9h3q18)

 In addition you can include html parts as needed:
 ```pug